MSIA/2021-msia423-Ho-Sara-project/README.md

 ### 1. Build the image

-The Dockerfile for running the flask app is in the `app/` folder.
-To build the image, run from this directory (the root of the repo):

 ```bash
  docker build -f app/Dockerfile -t wikinews .
 ```

-This command builds the Docker image, with the tag `wikinews`, based on the instructions in `app/Dockerfile` and the files existing in this directory.

 ### 2. Run the container

 To run the app, run from this directory: